silverbulletmd/silverbullet/server/cmd/space_template/index.md

 _One of us!_

-If you’re confused and don’t know what to do, have a look at the [Manual](https://silverbullet.md/Manual) or the [Quick Start](https://silverbullet.md/Quick%20Start) page.
+If you’re confused and don’t know what to do, have a look at the [Manual](https://silverbullet.md/Manual).

 # Recent quick notes
 *Create:* ${widgets.commandButton "Quick Note"}